-Selects the action when the application starts up.
+Selects the action when the application starts up or a user logs on.

 - [Load the last file opened]

 - Opens the last opened file.
 If the file cannot be found because it was moved, deleted, or its name was changed, a new project will be opened.

 - [Create an empty file]

-- Opens a new project.
+Opens a new project.

 - [Load File & Synchronization]

 Opens the last opened file and synchronizes with the DME or SP2060 unit.